 Again, it would come down to the question of whether the pigments enter the bloodstream.

-If they do, they can probably also find their way into your breastmilk in small amounts.
+If they do enter your bloodstream and cross the placenta, they can probably also find their way into your breastmilk in small amounts.

 Because of this uncertainty, a lot of mamas-to-be choose to wait until after pregnancy and breastfeeding before going for semi-permanent treatments like microblading.

-And most doctors and medical practitioners would probably agree – avoid the unknowns, and look forward to a treat after your little one is here.
+And most doctors and medical practitioners would probably agree — avoid the unknowns, and look forward to a treat after your babe is here.